 - Line 15 This is one of, if not the most complicated, lines of the form.
 This is comprised of the following four elements: - a.
 Cash that the taxpayer walked away with from the transaction. (plus) - a.
 The Fair Market Value of any non like-kind property received in the exchange. (plus) - a.
 Any net reduction in debt (new debt less than old debt).
 If the taxpayer added additional equity in the course of completing the exchange, this additional equity reduces the net reduction in debt. (less) - a.
 Exchange fees and other transaction costs use all such costs to reduce Line 15 first and then use the remainder on Line 18. - Line 16 This is the contract (sale) price of the replacement property.
 Do not reduce this by any transaction costs. - Line 17 This is the sum of Lines 15 and 16. - Line 18 This is the second most confusing line of the form (behind Line 15).
 This line is comprised of the following three elements: - a.
-Adjusted tax basis of the relinquished property. (plus) - Net amount of additional equity added to complete the exchange (not otherwise used to offset potential debt boot on Line 15). (plus) - c.
+Adjusted tax basis of the relinquished property. (plus) - b.
+Net amount of additional equity added to complete the exchange (not otherwise used to offset potential debt boot on Line 15). (plus) - c.
 Exchange fees and other transaction costs (not otherwise used on Line 15). - Line 19 Subtract Line 18 from Line 17.
 This is the economic or realized gain and should make some intuitive sense to you.
 In essence, this is the gain that would be taxed if not for the election under Section 1031. - Line 20 The goal is to minimize the amount on this line.
 To the extent that you can, minimize the amount on Line 15 below the realized gain, less than the full gain will be taxed as a result of the election under Section 1031.

-- Line 21 The instructions are very confusing with respect to Section 1250 property.
-A literal interpretation of the instructions for Section 1250 property for recapture can result in recapture greater than the amount of accumulated depreciation.
-Now that there is effectively no 19 year real property that remains with depreciable life, this line should not come into play for 1031 exchanges involving real estate.
-Otherwise, any gain on Line 20 is allocated 100% up to the amount of recapture that would be calculated in a sale at gain for which Section 1031 was not elected. - Line 22 To the extent that there is an excess of Line 20 over Line 21, this excess is reported on Line 22.
+- Line 22 To the extent that there is an excess of Line 20 over Line 21, this excess is reported on Line 22.
 This amount is carried over to the appropriate form (typically Schedule D or Form 4797).
 If an installment sale election were to be made, this gain would be transferred to Form 6252. - Line 23 This is the sum of Lines 21 and 22.
 It cannot exceed Line 20 and must also not exceed Line 19. - Line 24 This is the difference between Line 19 and Line 23.
 The goal is to have Line 24 equal Line 19.
 To the extent that there is any amount on Line 24, there will be deferral of recognized gain.
 Note that the form refers the taxpayer to the instructions if a related party is involved in the exchange.
 If this is the case, and subsequent sale occurs within the prohibited two-year period, the gain is reported in the year of that subsequent sale. - Line 25 This is the sum of Lines 18 and 23 after subtracting Line 15.
 In essence, this is the old basis plus capitalized transaction costs plus additional capital (equity or purchase money debt) less any gain recognized or boot.